patidarshyam15/expensetracker/README.md

 Implement Firebase email/password registration for new users.
 User Login:

+Implement a background service to trigger a daily reminder, currently set to repeat every 5 minutes for testing purposes.

 After registration, allow users to log in using their credentials.
 Add Expense Feature: